Flixel464/Yucon-Framework-Rojo/README.md

 # About this project
-I created this so that people would be able to use the Yucon Coding framework in conjuction with Rojo so that it would be more convenient for developers.
+I created this template so that people would be able to use the Yucon Coding framework in conjuction with Rojo so that it would be more convenient for developers.
 I did this by editing the default.project.json file.

 # Disclaimer
 I am not related to both Yucon and Rojo's development teams and simply build this project for convenience.
 If you occur any issues with the products, please contact their developers as I am unable to help you with them.